Lomzem/CSUChicoNotes/RELS-110/2024-11-15-chinese-jap-buddhism/2024-11-15-chinese-jap-buddhism.md

 - Main practice is chanting the name of Amitabha

 Basic Idea:
-in addition to "self-poewr" (your own work towards enlightenment), you need "other-power" (help from Amitabha)
+in addition to "self-power" (your own work towards enlightenment), you need "other-power" (help from Amitabha)
 - Individual chanting
     - Namo Amituofo (Chinese)
     - Namo Amida Butsu (Japanese)
 - Collective chanting
 - 3 or 7 day retreats

+Nembutsu: the chant Namo Amida Butsu

+# Chan (Zen): Rejects "Other Power" for Self Power
+- Don't rely on savior figure
+- Doesn't mean obsessive striving for enlightenment; strong influence from Daoism

+Similarities to Daoism:
+- Both teach that true wisdom doesn't come thru mind, comes thru experience & non-conceptual awareness
+    - Emptiness
+    - Wu (the hole at the center of the wheel)
+- Both traditions say don't exert great effort; instead, learn to live in the moment
+    - Sitting meditation/zazen is similar to wu wei

+27 min lecture